spinamp/spindexer/README.md

  - Saves and keeps alive an updated real time DB

 ## Running it
+ - Set up a postgres server and user/password for a user that can create databases.
- - Copy .env.example to .env
+ - Copy .env.example to .env and fill it in.
  - Setup ethereum provider and subgraph endpoints
+ - Install postgresql-client
  - yarn build
  - yarn start